 We ask that you carry your possessions in one large backpack, travel bag or soft suitcase (65 to 85 litre maximum).
-Day to day necessities can also be kept in an additional day bag.
+Day to day necessities can also be kept in an additional day bag, which should be large enough to carry your needs for to carry your needs for a day trekking the gorillas.
 Please note we reserve the right to refuse any extra baggage and sending it home or storing it will be at your own cost.